 First inning, solo home runs by Alabama’s Kaylee Tow and Claire Jenkins weren’t enough to shake Potts’ confidence, as she settled in to throw a complete game, and most importantly, earn a much-needed win for the Aggies.

-Head coach Jo Evans and the Texas A&M softball team (18-13, 2-7 SEC) enter a six-game, non-conference stretch against Sam Houston St., BYU and Texas Southern before heading to Athens for three games against the Georgia Bulldogs.
+Head coach Jo Evans and the Texas A&M softball team entered a six-game, non-conference stretch against Sam Houston St., BYU and Texas Southern before heading to Athens for three games against the Georgia Bulldogs.

-The Alabama softball team look to start another win streak with one game against Georgia Tech, then hosting the Mississippi State Bulldogs for three games to close March.
+The Alabama softball team looked to start another win streak with one game against Georgia Tech, then hosting the Mississippi State Bulldogs for three games to close March.